dav-2/AI-Text-to-Image-Generator-with-Stable-Diffusion/README.md

-<h1>Text to Image Generator Flask App Created Using the Stable Diffusion Model</h1>
+<h1>Text to Image Gen AI Flask App Created Using the Stable Diffusion Model</h1>

 Easy to use image generator created in Google Colab.
 Designed to streamline the experience of creating AI generated images.